mbart13/Minesweeper/README.md

 ## Main Challenges
 This was my first react project, which was a challenge itself, but also I had to implement various algorithms (one of them recursive) to make the game work.
-I learned how to break the app into smaller components, manage state using functional components.
-I also used Context API for passing data between components.
+I learned how to break the app into smaller parts and manage state using functional components.
+I used Context API for passing data between components.
 I didn't focus much on styling in this project, but more on functionalities.